NOT ALL SUITS ARE CREATED EQUAL

 3) Fittings - One of the most important skills that our Style Consultants possess is the ability to provide a great consultation and fitting.
 The process is key to a great outcome.
 After cloth is chosen and design details are selected, we take body measurements and discuss fit preferences.
 With the help of fit templates, we account for other body peculiarities and give the client an initial idea for the fit and silhouette of the suit.
 The suit or shirt is then built in Europe and shipped to the location where the client made their order.
 The client is then contacted to schedule a final fitting, at which time the client tries his custom suit and shirts on and we make sure the results are ideal.
 It’s in everyone’s best interests to get it right the first time, and we try hard to do so.
 95% of the time no additional alterations are required.
 However, in custom clothing making tweaks is part of the game and we always happily make adjustments for our clients as quickly as possible.
 In a truly bespoke process, forward fittings may take months to conclude, with changes to the pattern happening between fittings.
 The cost and time required are very significant.
 Instead of imposing extra costs and unnecessary fittings on our clients, we strive to get outstanding results without laborious and often unnecessary additional fittings by being very thorough during the measurement and initial fitting process.
 In the event that alterations are necessary, an additional fitting is scheduled, which should conclude the transaction assuming everyone is satisfied.
 We are dedicated to the total satisfaction of our clients.
 See the Guarantee section below.

 4) Face-to-face - We believe that our business is, at it’s heart, a relationship business.
 Traditionally a gentleman’s tailor became an important part of any businessman’s life.
-We aspire to that and believe that the face-to-face part of our business will always give better results and a better experience than what is possible online.
+We aspire to that and believe that the face-to-face part of our business will always give better results and a better experience.
+For our online clientele, we hold FaceTime consultations so even those clients who don't live near a physical shop can have a similar experience.

 5) Guarantee - We’re not satisfied until you are satisfied.
 We’re so confident that you will love your new suit or shirt that we stake our reputation on it.
 If you aren’t pleased with your suit, we’ll work on it until you are.
 How important is a reputation?
 We think it’s a pretty big deal.
 This is why our 100% satisfaction guarantee has teeth.
 If you aren’t happy, neither are we.
 And we won’t rest until you are.
 More than 95% of the time no final alterations are even necessary.
 In this business we expect to make tweaks.
 And in the rare event that we still haven’t gotten it right after alterations, we’ll remake your suit or shirt from scratch if need be.
 It’s that important to us.
 Because we know that if you have a great experience with B&R you are likely to tell your family and friends.
 And that can only mean good things for our business and reputation in the long run.
 The fine print: Within two weeks of receiving your finished order, if you are not thrilled with your clothing, simply return with your garment and we’ll alter it or remake it once from scratch if alterations aren’t enough.
 Why the two week restriction?
 Because while good style is timeless, an individual’s tastes may not be.
 Fashions change, trends change, and our clients’ desires can change.
 Even their weight can fluctuate.
 So we ask that you work with us to finalize any alterations within two weeks of delivery.
 Because our clothing is specially made for our clients we cannot offer cash refunds.
 Read our policy page here.